opsfolio/resource-surveillance/support/sql-aide/README.md

 ### Migration Scripts & Database Evolution

-One of the best uses for `stored_notebook_cell` is to manage SQL DDL scripts crucial for database migrations.
+One of the best uses for `code_notebook_cell` is to manage SQL DDL scripts crucial for database migrations.
 As databases evolve, tracking structural changes becomes vital.
 By cataloging these DDL scripts, one can maintain a clear version history, ensuring that database evolution is orderly, reversible, and auditable.

-To maintain a clear audit trail of script execution, the `stored_notebook_state` table logs each execution's status.
+To maintain a clear audit trail of script execution, the `code_notebook_state` table logs each execution's status.
 And, migration scripts can use the state to know whether something has already been executed.